JuliaAI/MLJ.jl/docs/src/learning_networks.md

 As we shall see, exporting a learning network as a reusable model, is quite simple.
-While one can entirely skip the build-and-train steps, experimenting with raw learning networks may be the best way to understand how the stand-alone models work.
+While one can entirely skip the build-and-train steps, experimenting with raw learning networks may be the best way to understand how the stand-alone models work under the hood.

 In MLJ learning networks treat the flow of information during training and predicting separately.
-For this reason, simpler examples may appear more a little more complicated than in other approaches.
-However, in more sophisticated examples, such as _stacking_, this separation is essential.
+For this reason, simpler examples may appear more slighlty more complicated than in other approaches.
+However, in more sophisticated examples, such as _stacking_, the separation is essential.

 ### Building a simple learning network